github/docs/content/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/configuring-dependabot-security-updates.md

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}
 {% data reusables.repositories.navigate-to-security-and-analysis %}
-1. To enable or disable the feature, click **Enable** or **Disable** button to the right of "{% data variables.product.prodname_dependabot %} security updates" under "Code security and analysis."
-Depending on the conditions described above, the feature may be enabled by default in the repository.
+1. Under "Code security and analysis", to the right of "{% data variables.product.prodname_dependabot %} security updates", click **Enable** to enable the feature or **Disable** to disable it. {% ifversion fpt or ghec %}For public repositories, the button is disabled if the feature is always enabled.{% endif %}
   {% ifversion fpt or ghec %}!["Code security and analysis" section with button to enable {% data variables.product.prodname_dependabot_security_updates %}](/assets/images/help/repository/enable-dependabot-security-updates-button.png){% else %}!["Code security and analysis" section with button to enable {% data variables.product.prodname_dependabot_security_updates %}](/assets/images/enterprise/3.3/repository/security-and-analysis-disable-or-enable-ghes.png){% endif %}